sunaina-punyani/coffee-machine/README.md

 To run via commandline :

-1. Install maven (if using linux, try - sudo apt install maven)
++ Install maven (if using linux, to isntall use command :
+  <code>sudo apt install maven</code>
-2. To build the project fire command - mvn install
++ To build the project use command :
+  <code>mvn install</code>
-3. To run the project, inside the project directory "coffee-machine", fire command -  java -jar target/coffee-machine-0.0.1-SNAPSHOT.jar
++ To run the project, inside the project directory "coffee-machine", use command :
+  <code>java -jar target/coffee-machine-0.0.1-SNAPSHOT.jar</code>